 Items that pose risks to product and food safety regulations belong to this category.
 These items can include prescription drugs and untested and uncertified baby products.

 Walmart Marketplace sellers should efficiently run and maintain their operations.
 Meeting the platform's operational standards includes giving helpful customer service and ensuring quick order shipment.
-Pay extra attention to these two areas to gauge Walmart’s expectations:
+Pay extra attention to these two areas to gauge Walmart’s expectations.

 They should also be responsive to their queries while complying with Walmart standard changes as they happen.

 When they suspend a seller, they’ll send them a notice and the earliest date for an account reinstatement appeal.
 We’ll explain that process in the next section.

 Apply the takeaways from your analysis and turn them into an actionable plan.
 It should state the problem, cause, and solution/s.
-Your plan should emphasize that while you continue to sell on Walmart Marketplace, excellence will be your priority.
+Your plan should emphasize that while you continue to sell on the Walmart Marketplace, excellence will be your priority.

 Log in to your Seller Center account and go to Support.
 Next, click Partner Account/Profile and choose the Appealing Account Suspension option.
 Once there, attach your plan and submit it.

 Then, should your account be reinstated, they’ll give you guidelines for strict compliance, along with steps to take your account back to good standing.

 The work doesn’t stop at reinstatement.
 Walmart expects sellers to stick to their action plans and improve their performances.

 Are you having difficulty handling account management by yourself?
 Let Seller Interactive help!
-Our team’s years of e-commerce experience will guide you through your journey to a new reputable platform.
-Reach out by emailing [email protected] to get started.
+Our team’s years of ecommerce experience will guide you through your selling journey on a large online platform.